Young-Chin/Young-Chin.github.io/_pages/cv.md

 Leadership
 ======
-* Currently leading the MAPS project as a key founder.
+* A key founder of the MAPS project.